mmistakes/so-simple-theme/training/rna-seq-introduction-2018-03-27.md

 ## Aims:- After this course you should be able to:

+- Appreciate some of the issues that can arise when designing an RNA-seq experiment
+- Recall the key pipeline steps in an RNA-seq analysis
+- Understand the contents of fastq and bam file format for RNA-seq data
+- Perform a gene set enrichment analysis using available online tools

 ## Objectives:- During this course you will learn about:

+- Basic principles of Experimental design for RNA-seq experiments
+- The steps in a best-practice pipeline for RNA-seq analysis
+- The theory behind popular methods for pathways and gene set enrichment analysis
+- Executing basic Bioinformatics tools using Galaxy

 ## Prerequisites